School Readiness Program

-Make believe classrooms have been created at Inclusive Directions, to prepare children with autism for mainstream school.
+A classroom has been created at Inclusive Directions, to prepare children for the mainstream school environment.
 Students are gradually introduced to commonplace school experiences in mock classrooms, followed by school-based support during their actual transition.

 The School Readiness Program provides children with skills and knowledge through school-based experiences so they can enter school with confidence.